All tools in one place. Search and launch any kit.

 CBT Thought Record (Women’s)

-1) Capture the triggering situation + automatic thought.
+How to Apply1) Capture the triggering situation + automatic

 2) List evidence for/against; write a balanced thought.